egnor/ok_arduino_logging/README.md

 ## Considerations

-Logging macros synchronously write to the output object (`Serial` by default).
+Logging macros synchronously write to the output object (`Serial` by default) which can mess with timing.
 On most Arduino runtimes, serial output is thread-safe but not interrupt-safe.

 The logging formatter attempts to use a 128-byte stack buffer first (so 128 bytes should be available on the stack), if the message would exceed that size a dynamically allocated buffer is used, if allocation fails an error message is printed instead.